Jamal Uddin Ahmed (politician): Personal life

 Ahmed married twice, and one of his spouses was Rahima Begum.
 He had two sons and two daughters, including Zakariyya Ahmed.

 Death

-Whilst being transferred from Karimganj Civic Hospital to Silchar Medical Hospital, Ahmed died on 27 January 2021 during his third tenure as MLA.
+Whilst being transferred from Karimganj Civil Hospital to Silchar Medical Hospital, Ahmed died on 27 January 2021 during his third tenure as MLA.
 After his death no by-election was held in the constituency as state elections were already scheduled from March 27 to April 6, 2021.